 EAST END GARDEN CENTRE

-A Leslieville institution going strong for 35 years, the scene at East End Garden Centre is a no-holds-barred feeding frenzy each spring.
+A Leslieville institution going strong for over 35 years, the scene at East End Garden Centre is a no-holds-barred feeding frenzy each spring.
 As such, the stock spills out onto the sidewalk in front of the shop and for half a block in either direction.
 Prices and selection are solid, especially for perennials and baskets, and this shop carries just about everything you need to create a lush sanctuary.
 The store also carries hardware, electrical and plumbing supplies and offers landscaping services along with soil, mulch, wood chips and gravel.
-The staff can be grumpy — even downright crusty at times (hey, the owner is 85, give her a break) — but are very knowledgeable and as legendary as the store itself.
+The staff can be grumpy — even downright crusty at times (hey, the owner is in her 80s , give her a break) — but are very knowledgeable and as legendary as the store itself.
 It's all part of the experience.

 1395 Queen St. E